johnsolarz/wp-admin-dash/readme.txt

 = What is the plugin template for? =

-This plugin is for Now Now, LLC developement and client use only.
+This plugin is designed for Now Now developement and client use only.

 == Changelog ==